 I used a leftover bit of floor covering.
 It is the kind of paper you buy on large rolls in the paint shop, it is slightly plastified and protects your floor like nothing else when doing some heavy-duty makeover activities.
 We have had a role for years and the paper has been used many times.
 I am running out now, this was a bit of the last bit left.
 So I used it, paint splatters and all.
-You can use any kind of strong paper, cardboard or carton that is strong enough and still bendable enough to roll.
+You can use any kind of strong paper, or cardboard that is strong enough and still bendable enough to roll.

 So make a cone by rolling up a piece of strong paper and cutting the bottom until you have a cone that is standing straight.
 As you can see I grabbed some paint tape to make to cone stay in shape.
 It doesn’t matter how the cone looks, you won’t be seeing it anyway.

 Hot glue the pieces of wood, until you can see no more paper.